 Quality Assurance vs Quality Control – A Quick Overview

 Last Updated: 25 May 2023

 Content 1.
 Quality assurance vs quality control 2.
 An overview of QA processes 3.
 An overview of QC processes 4.
 Quality assurance vs quality control: The similarities 5.
 Quality assurance vs quality control: Key differences 6.
 Conclusion 7.
 How can Tx help?

 Digital businesses must deliver exceptional customer experiences that ensure user retention, customer loyalty and a relentless revenue stream.
 While the stakes are high and businesses compete aggressively to achieve digital transformation, quality remains at the focal point.
 Quality assurance (QA) and quality control (QC) are two key aspects of product or service quality management.
 There is no denying of the fact that some quality assurance and quality control activities may be interrelated, but the two processes differ.
-When we compare quality assurance vs quality control, both processes may have similar intentions but take different approaches to ensure customers receive a high-quality product.
+When comparing quality assurance vs quality control, both processes share similar objectives but employ different strategies to ensure customers in the UK receive products of the highest quality.

 Quality assurance is defined as a quality management initiative aiming to provide confidence that an application’s quality requirements will be fulfilled.
 Quality assurance is twofold—internally to the stakeholders and externally to the final users, regulatory authorities and third parties.

 Quality control is defined as a quality management process aiming to fulfil an application’s quality requirements or service.
 While quality assurance deals with how processes are performed or an application is created, quality control can be termed as the ‘inspection’ aspect of quality management.

 QA involves activities and procedures performed during SDLC that help ensure a high-quality application release.
 QA includes members across departments discussing, planning and executing tests to validate product quality.

 • Requirement gathering, designing and prototyping